Infernal-Insights/Hashmancer/hashmancer/darkling/README.md

 variable `DARKLING_ENGINE_URL` before running `setup.py` on a worker to automatically download a ready-to-use `darkling-engine`.

+## Dictionary Mode

+`darkling-engine` also provides a dictionary attack mode which consumes pre‑generated shard files instead of plain wordlists.
+Each shard is supplied via `--shard /path/to/shard.bin` and a ruleset JSON is referenced with `--rules /path/to/rules.json`.
+The worker automatically adds these arguments when processing jobs with `attack_mode == "dict_rules"`.

 ### Runtime Configuration

 The dispatcher inspects the `DARKLING_GPU_BACKEND` variable to force a